Understanding Your Medication Results

 • Let your provider interpret the results in the context of your full medical history, current medications, and other relevant factors.

-What the Report Does Not Cover
+What Your Results Do Not Cover

 • Drug-drug interactions from your current medication regimen